Performances of The Vagina Monologues: South Korea

-It was held on March, 2007 with volunteers from abroad and domestic.
+It was held in March 2007 with volunteers from abroad and domestic.
 It was named as 'The Vagina Monologues 2007' (V-Day Seoul).
 The performance, especially, honored the women of The House of Sharing (a home for former comfort women) as Vagina Warriors by putting on a monologue, 'Say It'.
 And V-Day Spotlight 2007 addresses Women in Conflict Zones because was exponentially increases the crimes of violence against women and girls.

 It has planned to perform again in 2008 by V-Day Seoul Team.